keshavramji/mellea/docs/tutorial.md

 )
 ```

-the `m serve` command then subsequently takes this funcition and runs a server that is openai compatible.
+the `m serve` command then subsequently takes this function and runs a server that is openai compatible.
 For more information, please have a look at [this file](./examples/tutorial/m_serve_example.py) for how to write an `m serve` compatible program.
 To run the example:

 ```shell
 m serve docs/examples/tutorial/m_serve_example.py